-There are many free activities to take advantage of in Chicago including some we have mentioned some above like taking a pay-what-you-like walking tour, seeing the Air and Water Show, or hearing Jazz.
+There are many free activities to take advantage of in Chicago including some we have mentioned above like taking a pay-what-you-like walking tour, seeing the Air and Water Show, or hearing Jazz.

 Check out our comprehensive post about the Top Free Things to Do in Chicago.

-On August 13th, you can see the Bud Billiken Parade, the largest and oldest African-American parade in the world.
+In August you can see the Bud Billiken Parade, the largest and oldest African-American parade in the world.

-Since 1929, it's been marching through the streets of the Bronzeville neighborhood in celebreation.
+Since 1929, it's been marching through the streets of the Bronzeville neighborhood in celebration.

 The parade concludes in Washington Park with a large picnic with local vendors and performers.